ahaque3/Classic-Arcade-Game/README.md

 Instrutions
 ------------
 Your Goal is...To get to the other side- no this is not a punchline!
-Okay, maybe it's a punchline...
+...Okay, maybe it's a punchline.

+Navigate your player with the arrow keys of your keyboard without colliding with the enemy bugs.
+You win when you reach the water.

 CONTRIBUTERS
 ------------
 People who wrote the code to start off with for the Udacity students.

 >David Harris

 >Richard Kalehoff

 >Susan Smith

 >Michael Wales

 >Siakaram alego

 >Nicolas Artman

 >Heidi Kasemir

 >Durant Schoon

 Builder of the game's functionality and styling.